Improving Depression Care in the Rural West

-Partnership Health Center (PHC) became one of eight primary care community clinics to implement Collaborative Care through a $2 million Social Innovation Fund (SIF) grant provided by the Corporation for National and Community Service to the John A. Hartford Foundation.
-The Foundation has contributed an additional $2 million, both to co-fund depression care implementation at the clinics and to provide coaching and training from the University of Washington’s AIMS Center.
-The goal is to increase access to effective, evidence-based depression treatment for people living in rural, medically underserved areas of the northwest United States who typically don’t have the resources to get help.
+Partnership Health Center (PHC) became one of eight primary care community clinics to implement collaborative care through a $1 million Social Innovation Fund (SIF) grant provided by the Corporation for National and Community Service to the John A. Hartford Foundation.
+The Foundation contributed an additional $1 million to: 1) provide seed money to support CoCM implementation at the clinics, and 2) fund clinic-level implementation support, provider-level training and skill-building, and initiative evaluation provided by the University of Washington’s AIMS Center.
+The goal of this initiative was to increase access to effective, evidence-based depression treatment for low-income people living in rural, medically underserved areas of the WWAMI region (Wyoming, Washington, Alaska, Montana, Idaho).

 Like most of the clinics chosen to be part of this Social Innovation Fund (SIF) initiative, PHC serves patients with difficult lives.
 The clinic provides health care for the homeless shelter down the street, has a contract with the Montana Department of Corrections to serve people on parole, and is the center of care for a large population of people living with HIV.
-People hear about their sliding fee scale and drive for a long way to get care.
+People hear about their sliding fee scale and drive long distances to get care there.

 “We have patients who have a hard time advocating for themselves,” says Rourke.
 “We’re here for the people who can’t otherwise articulate their needs.
 We have their back.”

-Collaborative Care, also called IMPACT care because it was used in the landmark IMPACT Study, is a specific model of integrated care developed at the University of Washington.
-The goal is to bring effective treatment for common mental health conditions, like depression and anxiety, into primary care settings where most people are already comfortable receiving care.
-Collaborative Care creates a team that includes the patient, primary care provider, care manager, and psychiatric consultant who all work together to achieve patient and clinical goals by measuring progress and using effective treatments until the patient is better.
-Over 80 research studies comparing Collaborative Care to the usual mental health care patients receive show that Collaborative Care significantly improves patient outcomes and patient satisfaction while decreasing costs, the Triple Aim of healthcare reform.
+Collaborative care, also called IMPACT care because it was used in the landmark IMPACT Study, is a specific approach to integrating treatment for mental health conditions developed and initially tested at the University of Washington.
+Since those early studies more than 20 years ago, more than 80 additional studies have been conducted and all show the same outcome – collaborative care gets many more patients better and does so more quickly than the usual treatment provided in primary care.
+Collaborative care creates a team that includes the patient, primary care provider, care manager, and psychiatric consultant who all work together to achieve patient and clinical goals by measuring progress and using proven treatments until the patient is better.

-“Implementing Collaborative Care isn’t easy,” said Diane Powers, Associate Director of the AIMS Center.
+“Implementing collaborative care isn’t easy,” said Diane Powers with the AIMS Center who directed this initiative.
 “Clinics have to develop an entirely new workflow and build a team of providers with different backgrounds and perspectives that all work together as a real team instead of referring patients to a behavioral health provider who sits in the clinic and functions as an independent provider.
 The clinics chosen for the SIF grant demonstrated they were willing to do the hard work involved with genuine practice change.
-We’re really pleased with the results so far.”
+We’re really pleased with the results.”